 But I’m a man of my words, liquor speaking or not, so it must be done.
 Gabriel is a musician from Buenos Aires on a vacation while Ajay is a Brit on sabbatical.
 The three of us are staying at the Hostal Casa Arbol.
 The hostel rents mountain bikes for $10 ARS a day.

-The rental bikes are in pretty bad shape.
-No joke.
+The rental bikes are in pretty bad shape and that’s being generous

 They’re even worse than the rental bikes I used in the Atacama desert and it would come to haunt me later.
 Gabriel mentioned that we can take the Flecha bus to La Garganta Del Diablo with our bikes.
 The Garganta Del Diablo (Devil’s Throat) was where the bus tour ended, so I figured it’s good place to start the ride.